-My chair on Private Sector & Development focuses on the diverse roles and impacts of business on development.
-I do not perceive private firms as either the ‘enemy’ or the ‘heroic deliverer’ of development.
-Instead, I aim to advance a more empirical and nuanced debate on where and when entrepreneurs and firms are more likely to contribute to a better balance among economic dynamism, sustainability and social responsibility.
+Peter Knorringa is a Professor of Private Sector & Development at the International Institute of Social Studies (ISS) at Erasmus University Rotterdam.
+His Chair focuses on the diverse roles and impacts of business on development.
+He does not perceive private firms as either the ‘enemy’ or the ‘heroic deliverer’ of development.
+Instead, he aims to advance a more empirical and nuanced debate on where and when entrepreneurs and firms are more likely to contribute to achieving more inclusive and sustainable development.

-- how frugal innovations can contribute to sustainable development, with a focus on value chains and standards.
-This research takes place within the Centre for Frugal Innovation in Africa (CFIA), of which I am also the Director (2013 - ).
-The Centre for Frugal Innovation in Africa is part of the strategic alliance between Leiden University, Delft University of Technology and the Erasmus University Rotterdam in the Netherlands.
+Since 2013, Professor Knorringa is the academic director of the Centre for Frugal Innovation in Africa (CFIA), a multi-disciplinary research centre that is part of the strategic alliance between Leiden University, Delft University of Technology and the Erasmus University Rotterdam in the Netherlands.

-I have extensive experience in India and Vietnam, and have also worked in Brazil, China, Costa Rica, Ethiopia, Indonesia, Kenya, Nepal, South Africa, Uganda and Russia.
+Most of his research experience is in India and Vietnam, and he has also worked in Brazil, China, Costa Rica, Ethiopia, Indonesia, Kenya, Nepal, South Africa, Tanzania, Uganda and Russia.